Work-Based Learning Certificate

 -

-- Select No to question “Are you an applicant for the International Graduate Program for Educators?”
+- Under “Are you an applicant for the International Graduate Program for Educators?”, please select no

-- Select YES to question “Are you part of the Work Based Learning program run out of the Continuing Professional Studies Office?”
+- Under “Are you part of the Work Based Learning program run out of the Continuing Professional Studies Office?", please select yes

-- The $65.00 application fee is payable online by credit card.
-We will accept checks if you do not have a credit card.
-Check should be payable to SUNY Buffalo State and mailed to Continuing Professional Studies (see below for our address).
-Please make a notation on the check that it is for WBL.
+- The $65.00 application fee is payable online by credit card, Google Pay, or ACH.
+If you cannot use any of these methods, you may mail us a check or money order.
+The check or money order should be made payable to SUNY Buffalo State and mailed to Continuing Professional Studies (see below for our address).
+Please include your name and "WBL" on the check.

-- Send official transcripts from either a bachelor’s or master’s degree directly to the Graduate Admissions Office.
-Physical (paper) transcripts should be mailed directly from the previously attended institutions in unopened, sealed envelopes.
-Transcripts can be sent directly to Buffalo State Graduate Admissions, 1300 Elmwood Avenue, Moot Hall 110, Buffalo, NY 14222.
+- Send official transcripts from previous bachelor’s or master’s degrees to the Graduate Admissions Office.
+Paper transcripts should be mailed directly from the previously attended institutions in unopened, sealed envelopes.
+Transcripts should be addressed to Buffalo State Graduate Admissions, 1300 Elmwood Ave, Moot Hall 110, Buffalo, NY 14222.
 Electronic transcripts must be sent directly to graduateadmissions@buffalostate.edu.
 Electronic copies sent from the applicant will not be accepted.

 Transcripts and Application Fee must be received within one week of online application submission.